A Rocha Aotearoa NZ offers a range of educational programs and events for communities, churches and learning organisations across the country.

 Programs for different age groups are run year round.

 Raglan Area School, in partnership with A Rocha Aotearoa NZ and Papa Taiao Earthcare, piloted the Earthcare programme in 2017, which aims to develop NCEA students’ skills in sustainable and ecological actions and enable them to earn NCEA credits through hands-on practical conservation activities.
-This year the programme is running for a full year and focuses on land-based ecosystems around Karioi Maunga with an emphasis on sustainable action.
+In 2018 the programme ran for a full year and focused on land-based ecosystems around Karioi Maunga with an emphasis on sustainable action.
 Subjects include biodiversity restoration, project management, safety in the outdoors, team building and predator ecology.
+In 2019, our aim is to deliver a three-year program – with piloting a one-term Yr 11 program, and full-year Yr 12 and Yr 13 programs.